ClassicOldSong/Apollo/docs/configuration.md

     <tr>
         <td>Description</td>
         <td colspan="2">
             Sunshine tries to save bandwidth when content on screen is static or a low framerate.
 Because many clients expect a constant stream of video frames, a certain amount of duplicate frames are sent when this happens.
 This setting controls the lowest effective framerate a stream can reach.
+A value of @code{}0@endcode uses the client-requested framerate.
         </td>
     </tr>
     <tr>